0% Interest for 60 Months Available on Qualifying Equipment Purchases with Approved Credit! Read More

 You also want to pay attention to the color of your pilot light if you have a gas furnace.
 The pilot light should always burn bright blue.
 If it is any other color, that is a problem.
 You may be thinking that a light blue or even yellow/orange flame is not a problem since that’s a pretty standard color for fire.

 But when it comes to your pilot light, bright blue is the only color you should see when the flame is burning.
 Any other color can mean that there is too much gas in the chamber, that the chamber is dirty, or that other problems are contributing to unusual heating operation.
+If your system behaves erratically, it may be time for furnace troubleshooting when it’s malfunctioning.

 Blower Belt Wearing Down